nearspacelabs/stac-client-python/README.md

 # gRPC stac-client-python

 ### What is this Good for
 Use this library to access download information and other details for aerial imagery and for other geospatial datasets.
 This client accesses [Near Space Labs](https://nearspacelabs.com)' gRPC STAC service (or any gRPC STAC service).
 Landsat, NAIP and the Near Space Labs's Swift datasets are available for search.
+The best way to get familiar with the Near Space Labs client is to pip install the `nsl.stac` package and use the [Jupyter Notebooks provided](#running-included-jupyter-notebooks).

 ### Sections
 - [Setup](#setup)